 This is a common occurrence; but, if the yellowing and dropping continue towards the plant top, it can be due to a deficiency of nutrients or the moisture around the root zone.

 The yellowing usually sets off by a warm or chill day or unwanted insect repellents such as Malathion or Lannate.

-Balanced nutrient and irrigation management and maintaining a proper climatic atmosphere of the plant can help in reviving green leaves.
+Balanced nutrient and irrigation management and maintaining a proper climatic atmosphere of the plant can help revive green leaves.

 - It has demulcent and astringent properties.

 - As a medicine, it is used in conditions like upset stomach, high blood pressure, as a laxative, etc.

 - As food, it is used as a tea to prevent the build-up of fat in the liver and prevent obesity.